 Slightly subverted in that it wasn't the character's pre-amnesia life that granted him ultimate knowledge but the process itself.
-This is explained by Word Of God after it was clear that the show would not be renewed.
+This is explained by Word of God after it was clear that the show would not be renewed.
 Actually, one episodes does attempt this explanation by a villain, only for it to be revealed as a lie.

-Doctor Who - The Eighth Doctor's delayed regeneration leads to an especially bad case of Resurrection Sickness - Waking Up At The Morgue with no idea who he is.
+Doctor Who - The Eighth Doctor's delayed regeneration leads to an especially bad case of Resurrection Sickness - Waking Up at the Morgue with no idea who he is.
 He gets over it, only for this trope to follow him like the plague in his many expanded universe adventures.
 Whether it's the audios, magazines or books, he loses chunks of his memory with worrying frequency.

 Slayn Wilder, the protagonist of Growlanser: Dual Darkness begins the game with amnesia.